 All prisoners are given a discharge grant paid for by the prison when they leave.
 This is money to help with your costs until your benefits are sorted out.

 If a prison housing advisor has found you accommodation for your first night, you may be given a higher discharge grant (about an extra £50), which is paid directly to the accommodation provider.

-You may also be able to get help from the Cumbria County Council’s Ways to Welfare.
+You may also be able to get help through Ways to Welfare.
 A prison advisor or other advisor may be able to help you with your application.

 You may be able to prepare for your release when you are in prison by saving some of your prison wages.
 You could consider opening a credit union account when you are in prison.
 Ask at the prison for details.